 The University feels students will have the best opportunity for a well-rounded educational college experience by living in a residence hall.
 Any student registered for credit may live in the residence halls if space is available.
 Priority is given to those enrolled for a full-time academic schedule.

 The current university residence hall policy requires students having fewer than 30 post high school hours of academic credit, (excluding hours earned from concurrent high school credit and credit earned by exam), to live on campus.
 A dining plan is required with a housing contract.

-Any request for exemptions from the on-campus residence requirement should be submitted to University Student Housing no later than May 1, 2018, for fall semester enrollment or November 1, 2018, for spring semester enrollment.
+Any request for exemptions from the on-campus residency requirement should be submitted to University Student Housing no later than May 1, 2019, for fall semester enrollment or November 1, 2019, for spring semester enrollment.
 Below is a list of the exemptions listed in the University Operating Procedure (OP) 30.25.
 If you believe that you meet one of these requirements, the next step is to download a copy of the Exemption Application.
 Fill out the application and follow the directions for the exemption category for which you are applying.
 Send the form, as well as any other necessary documentation, back to the address listed at the bottom of the webpage (forms can also be faxed or emailed).
 We will respond to you by email within three to five business days with a notice of eligibility, ineligibility or a request for further information.
 Make sure you check your official Texas Tech email account.
 All responses will be sent to your official Texas Tech email account.